-From the outskirts of Bath, we walk into the city via rolling farmer’s fields and the 18thC Kennet & Avon Canal.
-Enjoy lunch on your own before we regroup for a tour of the city’s famous Roman Baths.
+From the outskirts of Bath, walk into the city over farmer’s fields and the 18thC Kennet & Avon Canal.
+Later, explore Roman Baths from 800 BC with our local expert then indulge in a final celebratory evening.

 After a delicious breakfast at the Royal Crescent hotel, you will be driven to the Bath Spa railway station for your onward journey.
 Cheerio!